Halftonex/npc-generator-gpt/README.md

 ---

 **N.B.**
-*OpenAI's APIs are not free, although, given their limited usage by the module, they are very cost-effective.*
+*OpenAI's APIs are not free, although, given their limited usage by the module, they are very cost-effective.
+The average cost per generation is about $0.0010.
+You can find the exact generation cost as log in the console (F12).*
-*You can check the costs [here](https://openai.com/pricing), listed under the GPT-3.5 Turbo model.*

 ---